amcampbell1975/wiidestroyboxes/README.md

 The game will be about destroying boxes in a short amount of time by using with the Wii remotes.

-With dolphin emulator use Vulkin not OpenGL (It breaks stuff).

 # The old version of the game (Made in godot 4.5)
 Video of the original game -> https://youtu.be/pmGe6ucNaJg?si=PcnJ8TSHByOLCiZ3
 ![ ](img/old_game.png)